-The example shows a typical application task: The goal is to calculate the distance travelled by a vehicle based on speed and time.
-The speed range is automatically selected depending on the vehicle type.
+The example shows a typical application question: The goal is to calculate the distance travelled by a vehicle based on speed and time.
+The speed range will automatically be selected depending on the vehicle type.

 Example "Transport" – Point deduction per attempt